jack-white1/SPECTRALib/README.md

  # Documentation

  ## Filterbank Functions
+Check `/examples/example_write_read_plot_filterbank.py` for a full example of how to use the filterbank functions.

  ## RFI Functions
  The RFI modelling in spectralib is designed to be as modular and parametric as possible.